dansmyers/ComputerOrganizationAndArchitecture/Notes/01d-GitHub_and_Assignments.md

 prompt$ git add problem1.c
 ```

 This indicates to Git that you intend to add `problem1.c` to the local repo on the next commit action.
-If you have more files that you've created or changed, add them in a similar way&mdash;you commit multiple files in one action.
+If you have more files that you've created or changed, add them in a similar way&mdash;you can commit multiple files in one action.

 Once the file has been added to the staging area, you can commit to the local repo with